msprev/panzer/README.md

 Setting pandoc command line options
 -----------------------------------

-Arbitrary pandoc command line options can be set using metadata via `commandline`. `commandline` can appear outside a style definition and in a document's metadata block, where it overrides the settings of any style.
+Arbitrary pandoc command line options can be set using metadata via `commandline`. `commandline` can appear outside a style definition and in a document’s metadata block, where it overrides the settings of any style.

 `commandline` contains one field for each pandoc command line option.
 The field name is the unabbreviated name of the relevant pandoc command line option (e.g. `standalone`).

 -   For pandoc flags, the value should be boolean (`true`, `false`), e.g. `no-wrap: true`.
 -   For pandoc key-values, the value should be a quoted inline code span, e.g. `` include-in-header: "`path/to/my/header`" ``.

-`false` plays a special role. `false` means that the pandoc command line option with the field's name, if set, should be unset. `false` can be used for both flags and key-value options (e.g. `include-in-header: false`).
+`false` plays a special role. `false` means that the pandoc command line option with the field’s name, if set, should be unset. `false` can be used for both flags and key-value options (e.g. `include-in-header: false`).

 Example:

     commandline:
-        no-wrap: true
+        smart: true
         slide-level: "`3`"
         number-sections: false
         include-in-header: false

-This passes the following options to pandoc `--no-wrap --slide-level=3` and removes any `--number-sections` and `--include-in-header=...` options.
+This passes the following options to pandoc `--smart --slide-level=3` and removes any `--number-sections` and `--include-in-header=...` options.

 These pandoc command line options cannot be set via `commandline`: